 $11.95 – $199.95

-Available in Sample Sizes, 1 Quart, 1 Gallon and 5 Gallon Quantities
+Available in Quart, 1 Gallon and 5 Gallons

 Direct Colors Tinted Concrete Sealer is not a paint.
 Tinted concrete sealers remain translucent and do not hide imperfections in the concrete.
 The colors on the Direct Colors Tinted Sealer Color Chart have been achieved on gray concrete.
 Tinted sealer colors will appear different from the color chart on previously colored concrete depending on the existing conditions.
 While a pre-application test is always important, it is highly recommended under these circumstances.
 Consider applying a single coat of clear sealer with a roller or pump up sprayer over the tinted sealer for more uniform wear on outdoor concrete.
 Do not add anti-slip grit additive to tinted concrete sealers.
 If an anti-slip surface is desired for tinted sealer application, add the non slip additive to a clear concrete sealer top coat for both added durability and a non-slip finish.
 Visit our Tinted Concrete Sealer Photo Gallery for project ideas and color options.